VP-biostat/comorbidPGS/README.md

 centileplot(dataset, prs_col = "brc_PGS", phenotype_col = "brc")
 #> Warning in centileplot(dataset, prs_col = "brc_PGS", phenotype_col = "brc"):
 #> The dataset has less than 10,000 individuals, centiles plot may not look good!
-#> Use the argument decile = T to adapt to small datasets
+#> Use the argument decile = TRUE to adapt to small datasets
 ```

 <img src="man/figures/README-centileplot-1.png" width="100%" />